All Episodes

 I know.

-It's these people they're really moron, idiot.
+These people are really moron, idiot.

-They're just closed-minded, stupid, uninformed people who have no desire to uh to get things right, and they are immersed in rage.
+They're just closed-minded, stupid, uninformed people who have no desire to get things right.

 They're immersed in hatred.